 This stretch of greenery has a portion of the original 2,500 cherry trees gifted to the city in 1912 from the Committee of Japanese Residents of NY can be found between 100-125th street along the river.

-Plenty of benches and open green fields can be found with great views of the Hudson along the pathway, making for lots of lovely picnic locations to view the cherry blossoms in NYC.
+There are plenty of benches and open spaces to take a walking break and enjoy the spring weather.
+Plus there are great views of the Hudson along the pathway, making for lots of lovely picnic locations to view the cherry blossoms in NYC.

 It’s always a pleasure to visit anytime during the season, but in addition, the park hosts the opportunity to experience an authentic cherry blossom festival in NYC each year.
 The Sakura Matsuri Festival held annually at Flushing Meadows is a lively event filled with cultural spectacles for the season.

 The park boasts traditional Chinese architecture inspired by the Ming Dynasty, with numerous elements of classical Chinese artistry found here.
-The park hosts a variety of native Asian flora such as magnolia and jasmine trees, a bamboo forest.
+The park hosts a variety of native Asian flora such as magnolia and jasmine trees and a bamboo forest.

 Picnic pavilions are located in several locations throughout Snug Harbor as well, making it a perfect day trip to celebrate the Spring blooming season!
 Entrance to Snug Harbor’s main campus is free, while the garden costs $5, or $4 for students and seniors, and free for children under 5 and active military members.